 Brucellosis is an infectious disease caused by the bacteria of the genus Brucella.
 These bacteria primarily infect animals, such as cattle, dogs, pigs, sheep and goats.

 The symptoms of brucellosis are nonspecific.
-They include fever, sweat, headache, pain in muscles, joint, and/or back, fatigue, loss of appetite, and physical weakness.
+They include fever, sweat, malaise, anorexia, headache, pain in muscles, joint, and/or back, fatigue, loss of appetite, and weakness.
 Severe infections may affect the brain, heart, liver, spleen, other organs or body systems.
 The disease may progress to a chronic one and persist for years.
 Relapses may occur after treatment.

 Mode of transmission